evanx/mpush-redis/message.md

       xidHashes.type = 'sha1';
    }
 ```
-where `xid` is the "extracted" intrinsic id of the message as follows:
+where `xid` is the extracted/intrinsic id of the message as follows:
 - if the message itself is a number, then take this as the `xid`
 - otherwise `message.meta.id` if this exists
 - failing the above, the SHA1 hash of the message as the `xid`